cciw/cciw.github.io/index.md

 #### Topics of Interest
 <br/>
 <small>
 We invite the submission of original work that is related to the topics below.
-The submitted articles can either be short (4 pages) position papers, or long (8 pages) research papers.
+The submitted articles can either be short (2 pages) papers, position papers (4 pages), or full research papers (4-6 pages).
+We also accept “talk-only” submissions, of at most 2 pages, which will not be included in the proceedings, but the authors will be allowed a full presentation slot.
 We especially encourage submissions that look into the convergence of the three focus domains - HPC, BD, and AI.
 Topics of interest include, but are not limited to:</small>

 * <small> Resource-management and scheduling for converged infrastructure </small>
-* <small> Interoperability, interference mitigation, performance variability </small>
+* <small> Interoperability, interference mitigation, performance variability, experiment reproducibility </small>
 * <small> Novel system architectures and programming models for converged infrastructure</small>
 * <small> Performance studies of converged infrastructure, performance portability and compatibility</small>
 * <small> Converged storage systems, malleable and reconfigurable runtimes and middleware</small>
 * <small> Hardware-software co-design and concertation</small>
 * <small> Identifying common building blocks, libraries, and functionality for HPC, BD, and AI/ML/DL</small>
 * <small> Convergence with the cloud, redefining elasticity and scalability for converged infrastructure</small>
 * <small> New classes of applications, applications at the boundary of HPC, Big Data, AI, Machine Learning, or Deep Learning, or combinations of, that fit best on converged infrastructure</small>
+* <small> Lessons learned from building and operating converged infrastructure </small>

 <small>
 Proceedings of this workshop will be published in CD format and will be available at the